Introduction

 Current Limitations

-The following areas throw exceptions in this release:
+The following areas are not available in this edition:

 Unknown XML parts encountered during load are preserved verbatim on save, so PPTX files produced by other tools round-trip safely.